cronvel/async-kit/documentation.md

 		callback( undefined , aggregate + element.length ) ;
 	} , 0 ) ;
 } )
-// No aggregateValue is provided in the async.Plan creation,
+// No aggregatedValue is provided in the async.Plan creation,
-// so the first argument of exec() is the initial aggregateValue .exec( 0 , function( error , results ) {
+// so the first argument of exec() must be the initial aggregatedValue.
+.exec( 0 , function( error , results ) {
 	// we expect results to be equal to 17 expect( results ).to.be.eql( 17 ) ;